hachyderm/runbooks/moderation/server-blocking.md

 ## Steps

-1. If the suggester is a community member, inform them that you are investigating the
+1. If the suggester is a community member, inform them that you have seen the suggestion and are investigating.
 2. Investigate the suggestion.
   * This does *not* require the moderator to navigate to the instance in question: moderator safety is _also_ a priority.
   * Is the suggester a known community member in good standing?